Niedda/Impressio/README.md

 Impressio
 =========

-Small System for print companies to manage clients and jobs
+Small application for print companies to manage clients, calculate offers and manage orders.